-HMW-IAMF#6, HMW-IAMF#7, and HMW-IAMF#8 (discussed in Impact HMW#1) would reduce risks associated with excavation, storage, transportation, and release of contaminants or contaminated media during construction.
+HMW-IAMF#6, HMW-IAMF#7, HMW-IAMF#8 (discussed in Impact HMW#1), HMW-IAMF#1, HMW-IAMF#4, HMW-IAMF#11, GEO-IAMF#1, and GEO-IAMF#4 would reduce risks associated with excavation, storage, transportation, and release of contaminants or contaminated media during construction.

 HMW-IAMF#1 would require a Phase I ESA and, if required, a Phase II ESA to identify and characterize hazards from PEC sites.
+HMW-IAMF#4 would be implemented to address either known, suspected, or unanticipated contamination as identified prior to construction, and as encountered during construction.
 HMW-IAMF#6 through HMW-IAMF#8 require a variety of hazardous waste plans to address spill prevention and establish procedures for the handling of hazardous wastes generated during remediation activities.
-With implementation of HMW-IAMF#1 and HMW-IAMF#6 through HMW-IAMF#8, the impact under CEQA would be less than significant for the Refined SR14, SR14A, E1, E1A, E2, and E2A Build
+With implementation of HMW-IAMF#1,HMW-IAMF#4, HMW-IAMF#6 through HMW-IAMF#1,GEO-IAMF#1, GEO-IAMF#4, and HMW-IAMF#11, the impact under CEQA would be less than significant for the Refined SR14, SR14A, E1, E1A, E2, and E2A Build Alternatives because